 Quick review: Best practices for increasing ASOV

-To recap, the following are some key takeaways of what’s important to consider to successfully increase the average order value for your subscription customers.
+To recap, the following are some key takeaways of what’s important to consider to successfully utilize the AOV eCommerce metric for your subscription customers.

 - Always add value: This can’t be stressed enough.
 Make sure you evaluate any subscription campaign or personalization strategy through this lens.
 You don’t want subscription customers to feel like you’re arbitrarily pushing products on them – only offer products that are personalized and compelling.
 Marry the business goal with what’s right for the customer.